ChadNuttall/Data-Structures-Tutorial/stack.md

 ![Figure 3](/Assets/Function_Stack.JPG)

 ## Example
-In this example we will use uppend to push integers into a list called stack and pop to remove integers from the back of the stack.
+In this example we will use append to push integers into a list called stack and pop to remove integers from the back of the stack.

 ```python
 stack = []